mxagar/music_genre_classification/README.md

     - Component/step with which a random forest model is defined and trained.
     - The training split is subdivided to train/validation.
     - The model is packed in a pipeline which contains data preprocessing and the model itself
-        - The data preprocessing differentiates between numerical/categorical/NLP columns with `ColumnTransformer` and performs imputations, reshapings, feature extraction (TDIDF) and scaling.
+        - The data preprocessing differentiates between numerical/categorical/NLP columns with `ColumnTransformer` and performs imputations, re-shapings, text feature extraction (TDIDF) and scaling.
-        - The model configuration is achieved via a temporary yaml file created in the `main.py` using the parameters from `config.yaml`.
+        - The model configuration is achieved via a temporary YAML file created in the `main.py` using the parameters from `config.yaml`.
     - That inference pipeline is exported and uploaded as an artifact.
     - Performance metrics (AUC) and images (confusion matrix, feature importances) are generated and uploaded as artifacts.
 6. `evaluate/`